 Skip to main content

-If you're using an EKS cluster as your agent, and you want to run Terraform that deploys resources on AWS, you can use a service account to do the authentication and permissions between the pod and the AWS account where the resources will be created.
-This is done by connecting a service account, which contains these permissions, to the container.
+If you're using a Torque K8s agent that runs on an EKS cluster, and you want to deploy AWS resources using Infrastructure as Code (IaC) tools such as Terraform, CloudFormation, CDK, OpenTofu, Ansible, or others, you need to configure authentication and permissions between the Runner pod and the AWS account where the resources will be created.
+This is done by a service account, which contains these permissions, to the container.
 The permissions are defined in an IAM role that needs to be associated to the service account.

 The basic process is as follows: